Cristopher Barrera

-Cristopher Jesús Barrera Vergara (born 18 April 1998) is a Chilean professional footballer who plays as a right-back for Chilean Primera División side Cobresal.
+Cristopher Jesús Barrera Vergara (born 18 April 1998) is a Chilean professional footballer who plays as a right-back for Chilean Primera División side Everton de Viña del Mar.

 Career

 A product of Deportes Melipilla youth system, he made his professional debut in the win against Deportes Puerto Montt for the 2019 Primera B de Chile.
 Along with Melipilla, he got the promotion to the Chilean Primera División for the 2021 season.
 For the 2022 season, he joined Coquimbo Unido in the Chilean Primera División.

 He joined curicó Unido for the 2023 season, returning to Coquimbo Unido in the second half of the year.

 Barrera joined Cobresal for the 2025 season.
+The next season, he switched to Everton de Viña del Mar.